 There’s not a whole lot to see at the top.
 You’ll find some remains of building foundations along with the ruins of the bathhouse, mosque and arsenal.
 You can also enjoy the views of the modern Antep skyline, but the city won’t be winning any beauty contests anytime soon.

-The old quarters of Gaziantep are situated within a district called Şahinbey.
-All of the following locations are situated somewhere south of Gaziantep Castle.
-And if you only have a day in town, you likely won’t be able to see everything.
+The old quarters of Gaziantep are situated within a district called Şahinbey, located south of Gaziantep Castle.
+With plenty to see, you likely won’t be able to see everything if you only have a day in town.

-The following rundown of the museums and other landmarks in the area should help you decide where to devote your time.
+The following guide, therefore, should help you decide where to devote your time.
 Also be sure to check the map above to see where each Şahinbey attraction is located.

 The museum is situated in an Ottoman-era hamam built in 1577.
 Here you can learn about the functions of each part of the bathhouse, along with the major roles hamams have played in Turkish and Islamic culture as a whole.